 How it’s doing

-The group’s trading division was responsible for US$$3.4mln of those revenues; the division’s revenues were up 70% from the average quarterly run rate seen in 2018.
+The fourth quarter of the year saw revenues of US$5.6mln, with the trading division responsible for US$3.8mln of those; the division’s revenues were up almost three quarters from the average quarterly run rate seen in 2018.

-The new kilns will boost annual profits by US$700,000 as Woodbois won’t have to outsource this to third parties, while the new sawmill increases production and enhances recovery levels.
+The new kilns will boost annual profits by US$700,000 as Woodbois won’t have to outsource this to third parties.

 The installation of drying kilns at the group’s sawmill in Mouila in September was described as “a major milestone” and should lead to a margin improvement of around eight percentage points from sawn timber, with a further two-point margin increase from reduced logistics costs.

-The recent investment from Lombard Odier, as well as US$10mln worth of trade loans secured since the beginning of the year, should also allow for bosses to add “significant scale” to the business in 2019.
+The recent investment from Lombard Odier, as well as US$10mln worth of trade loans secured since the beginning of the year, should also allow for bosses to add further scale to the business.